ju4niko/macOSarmGuide/readme.md

 $ sudo apt install qemu
 $ sudo apt install gcc-arm-none-eabi

-And prety much that's it, now you can start qemu in either case, to test if it works run:
+And pretty much that's it, now you can start qemu in either case, to test if it works run:

 $ quemu-system-arm --help